 - (1) Involve parents and families in the development of the Title I plan, the process for school review of the plan and the process for improvement by: establishing a district-wide Title I committee consisting of general education teachers, Title I teachers, the Title I coordinator, administrator(s), and parents to review and amend the district Title I plan ensuring that the plan meets the federal Title I program guidelines and mandates. - (2) Provide the coordination, technical assistance and other support necessary to assist and build the capacity of all participating schools in planning and implementing effective parent and family involvement activities to improve student academic achievement and school performance by: annually soliciting parent feedback regarding the quality of the implementation of parent and family involvement activities.
 Information obtained through the parent feedback will be reviewed by the district Title I committee.
-The committee will provide recommendations - (3) To the extent feasible, coordinate and integrate parent and family engagement strategies under Title I with parent and family engagement strategies outlined in other relevant Federal, State, and local laws and programs by: reviewing relevant Federal, State, and local laws to ensure that Title I parent and family engagement strategies align with such laws.
+The committee will provide recommendations for addressing unfavorable feedback. - (3) To the extent feasible, coordinate and integrate parent and family engagement strategies under Title I with parent and family engagement strategies outlined in other relevant Federal, State, and local laws and programs by: reviewing relevant Federal, State, and local laws to ensure that Title I parent and family engagement strategies align with such laws. - (4) Conduct with the involvement of parents and family members, an annual evaluation of the content and effectiveness of the parent and family engagement policy in improving the academic quality of the school served including identifying: barriers to greater participation by parents in Title I activities (with particular attention to low-income parents, Limited English Proficient (LEP) parents, parents of any racial or ethnic minority, parents with disabilities and parents with limited literacy); needs of parents and family to assist their children's learning; and strategies to support successful school and family interactions by: